 Review of Policy and Practice

-In order to ensure that best practice is maintained, our policies are reviewed at least regularly to incorporate the latest statutory guidance emerge.
+In order to ensure that best practice is maintained, our policies are regularly reviewed to incorporate the latest statutory guidance.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.